paulocymbaum/paulocymbaum/README.md

 </div>

-I am a Product-Minded Fullstack Engineer specializing in AI Agents, RAG Architectures, and Scalable Systems.
+I am a **Product-Minded Fullstack Engineer** specializing in **AI Agents**, **RAG Architectures**, and **Scalable Systems**.

-With a background in Education and Business (and 3 diplomas earned in Australia 🇦🇺), I bridge the gap between complex engineering and business value.
+With a background in Education and Business (and 3 diplomas earned in Australia 🇦🇺) and a Bachelor degree on Automation and Control Engineering from one of the most respected institutions in Brazil.
+I bridge the gap between complex engineering and business value.
 I don't just write code; I design architectures that reduce costs, improve latency, and solve actual user problems.
+Bringing a deep set of hardskills and analytical skills along with softskills, communication and presentation skills.

-📍 Based in Brazil (GMT-3) | 🗣️ Native-Level English | 💼 Remote-First Veteran
+📍 Based in Brazil (GMT-3) | 🗣️ **Native-Level English** | 💼 Remote-First Veteran

 ---